Best RV Mattresses - Short Queen & Other Sizes

 Firmness and Support

-Sleeping on the wrong mattress for your sleep position and body type can lead to restless and painful nights.
+Buying the wrong mattress for your sleep position and body type can lead to restless and painful nights.
 If your mattress is too firm, it can cause uncomfortable pressure points on your body, while an RV mattress that's too soft can cause poor sleeping posture.
-Luckily, this memory foam RV mattress is both supportive and comfortable as it comes with a medium-firm level of firmness.
+Luckily, this memory foam RV mattress is both supportive and comfortable as it comes with a medium-firm level of firmness that's great for average weight sleepers like me.
+Remember that your body weight significantly impacts how firm the bed feels for you; the lighter you are, the firmer it will feel.

-Not to mention, you'll find different sizes ranging from RV king, RV queen, to RV short queen, depending on the features you need.
-This makes it work perfectly for all sleep positions and campers who move around quite a lot during the night.
+I love their variety of options ranging from RV king, RV queen, to RV short queen, depending on the size you need.
 The mattress base is constructed with dense foam that gives it a supportive core, thus promoting maximum spinal alignment as you rest.
-Remember that your body weight significantly impacts how firm the bed feels for you; the lighter you are, the firmer it will feel.

 Build and Construction